 If Californian Chardonnay represents one end of the white variety spectrum – structured, opulent, and very ripe – Melon de Bourgogne is the polar opposite.
 Saline, fragrant, and inevitably drunk young, Melon de Bourgogne is part of a noble family of light-bodied, aromatic varieties.
 Its closest relatives are Riesling, Sylvaner, and Aligoté, styles that offer racy acidity, piercing minerality, and moderate alcohol.
 They are usually made without oak influence and bottled very early in life.
 Some would describe these grapes as ‘straightforward’ or ‘one-note,’ yet they have delivered pleasure to countless gastronomes since time immemorial.

 Visitors to the beautiful Loire region know what we’re talking about: Melon de Bourgogne is responsible for Muscadet, one of France’s greatest white wines (yes, honestly!).
 Obligatory with freshly-caught oysters enjoyed in the afternoon sun, it is impossible to track how many bottles are sold every weekend in the cities of Nantes and Tours.
-Granted, Melon de Bourgogne will never be considered in the same league as white Burgundy or top Chenin Blanc from Savennières – it has neither the structure nor complexity of those two viticultural icons.
-But in terms of delivering raw, unadulterated pleasure, there are few varieties to match it.
+Melon de Bourgogne will never be considered in the same league as white Burgundy or top Chenin Blanc from Savennières – it has neither the structure nor complexity of those two viticultural icons.
+But in terms of delivering raw, unadulterated pleasure, few varieties match it.

 The role of Melon de Bourgogne has evolved considerably over the centuries.
 Wine historians believe it is indigenous to the vineyards of Burgundy (hence the moniker Melon de Bourgogne), where it produced very tart and light white wines.
 Cultivated since the days of the Western Roman Empire, Melon de Bourgogne was much appreciated by winegrowers, not least because of its ability to yield a sizable crop.
 Its future in Burgundy’s vineyards was secure for a time.